joshdholtz/jenkins-slack-command/README.md

 - Required environment variables
  - `SLACK_TOKEN` - token from your "Slash Command"
- - `JENKINS_URL` - URL to your Heroku instnace
+ - `JENKINS_URL` - URL to your jenkins host
- - `JENKINS_TOKEN` - API token of your user in Jenkins
-   - The API token is available in your personal configuration page.
-Click your name on the top right corner on every page, then click "Configure" to see your API token.
-(The URL $root/me/configure is a good shortcut.)
-You can also change your API token from here.
+   - NOTE: if your jenkins requires authentication url will look like `http://user:auth-token@your-jenkins-host:port`.
+To obtain user authentication token click your name on the top right corner on every page, then click "Configure" to see your API token.
+(The URL `$host/me/configure` is a good shortcut.),
+ - `JENKINS_TOKEN` - API token for jenkins job.
+   - NOTE: you will need to enable remote remote builds for every job you would like invoke remotely.
+Enable "Trigger builds remotely (e.g., from scripts)" under `Bild Triggers` section in job configuration.
+Then input the token and save.
+You will need to use same token for all the jobs you are planning to invoke from slack, otherwise jenkins will fail with authentication error.
 - Optional environment variables
   - `SLACK_WEBHOOK_URL` - your incoming webhook URL